 The Golden Circle is relatively close to Reykjavik, and thus makes for a popular day trip.
 There are a wide range of operators offering Golden Circle day trips from Reykjavik, including:

-- A year round 9 hour tour which covers all the Golden Circle highlights and also includes time at the Laugarvatn Fontana (admission is included).
+- A Golden Circle tour with Brúarfoss and Fontana Spa, which covers the Golden Circle highlights plus Brúarfoss waterfall and includes time at the Laugarvatn Fontana spa with a tasting of geothermally baked rye bread.

 A day trip along Iceland’s South Coast